-- 1. Unplug the power cord and remove the top cover. - 2.
-Refer to "System board layout" on page 77 to find the password jumper. - 3.
-Move the password jumper to connect the center pin and the pin on the opposite end of the connector. - Power-on the computer.
-The system senses the change in the position and erases the password. - It is necessary to move the jumper back to the previous position. - 5.
-Remind the user to enter a new password when service is complete.
+- 1. Unplug the power cord and remove the top cover. - Refer to "System board layout" on page 77 to find the recovery jumper. - 3.
+Move the recovery jumper from 'normal' to 'clear'. - Power-on the computer.
+The system senses the change in the position and erases the password. - It is necessary to move the jumper back to the previous position. - Remind the user to enter a new password when service is complete.